 - Presence/absence of anthropogenic contaminants; plastic, glass, pesticides

 The Science of Composting: The science of compost testing is a dynamic field.
 It originated in a farmer based movement in the early 20th century that concerned itself with managing and returning nutrients and organic matter to the farm.
 In the modern context of societal recycling, compost has taken on an entirely different perspective, requiring many forms and sets of tests in order to be properly characterized.

 A Path through the Maze: Working with these challenges, Woods End Labs has employed principles of holistic resource management to examine and report on the complexity of compost systems, while arriving at a simple and practical analytic solution.

-Open Source to Innovation: The combination of this “open-source” framework for testing and broad experience in the practice of actual composting means that Will Brinton’s lab is able to routinely offer innovation and breakthrough analysis.
-These tests can be framed in a fashion that readily fits the public and regulatory expectations for simplicity.
-The result is that clients of Will Brinton’s lab move rapidly forward in improving cost-effectiveness of the process and ecological tailoring for markets.
+Open Source to Innovation: The combination of an “open-source” framework for testing and broad experience in the practice and use of compost means that Woods End lab is able to routinely pin-point needed analyses.
+The result is that clients of Woods End move rapidly forward in appropriately characterizing their process and product.